saboyle/python-nats-pipeline-rest-gateway/README.md

 ## Overview
 Sample REST gateway implemented using python and NATS.

-The service will be implemented in two forms (basic and gateway)
+The service will be implemented in three forms (basic, basic-distributed and gateway)

 **Basic functionality:**